-We regularly hear from fleet owners and fleet managers that drivers remove, unplug or try to block cameras – particularly the plug and play dashcam type.
-During our discussions, we then discover that the drivers were not consulted in the decision to install in-cab cameras.
+We regularly hear from fleet owners and fleet managers that drivers remove, unplug, or try to block cameras – particularly the plug-and-play dashcam type.
+During our discussions, we then discovered that the drivers were not consulted in the decision to install in-cab cameras.
 Their lack of consent can create distrust as to the motives for the installation of the cameras.
 Conversely, when the reasons and benefits for the cameras are explained and drivers agree to their use, the cameras remain in all their un-tampered glory and everyone is happy.

 Create a Video Footage Policy

 One of the best ways to gain consent is to provide an official written policy for how the video camera footage will be recorded, stored, and used.
 Make sure all staff understand who the Video Data Officer (i.e. the person who will initially review and download the footage) is, who will have access to the footage, and for what purposes.
 It should also include sanctions for tampering and detail how infractions will be handled, regardless of whether they lead to an accident or not.
 For instance, minor infractions may only lead to a discussion with the fleet manager or some form of remedial or awareness training.

 You MUST take privacy seriously.
 Obviously, this applies to the use of the footage itself, so you must only use the footage for the purpose it was originally intended.
 You could find yourself fined for improper use of camera footage.
 However, there is a more practical aspect with regard to camera placement.
 If there is an expectation of privacy at specific times, for instance when the driver is resting on a long-distance trip, then the camera must either automatically switch off when the engine is not running, or the placement must be such that it does not cover the areas of the cab where drivers take their rest.